tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 `alloc` function "forgets" about the buffer we allocate without dropping it.
 If we skip this, the buffer will get reclaimed and the host will get garbage data (which it will safely reject when it tries to parse it into a string).
-This also means we need to clean up the buffer manually with `dealloc`.
+But the error message we write in the return buffer is also corrupt in the same way, and the guest crashes ("traps", in WASM parlance).
+This workflow also means we need to clean up the buffer manually with `dealloc`.
 In `dealloc` we read the buffer pointed to by the pointer, and then drop it.

 We can put this all together to pass a string to the `host_kv_get`